piisalie/sql_capsule/README.md

 # SQLCapsule

-Note: this is still under heavy construction

-### Todo:
-- [x] Refactor QueryHolder#run it's pretty terrible, maybe there's another object in there somewhere
-- [x] Enforce `$1` count in SQL query should match the named arguments count when registering a query
-- [x] Clean up the README
-- [x] Fix the tests/test database setup
-- [x] Check/update dependencies/versions
-- [ ] Describe intended usage better

 SQLCapsule is the culmination of many of my thoughts surrounding ORMs and how we use Ruby to interact with databases.
 The goal is to be a small and easy to understand tool to help you talk to your database without the baggage of a full fledged ORM.
-This is reminiscent of the repository pattern and done by registering and naming SQL queries for later use.
+SQLCapsule is reminiscent of the repository pattern and done by registering and naming SQL queries for later use.

-SQLCapsule aims to provide helpful errors, and to help you along your way to building your application specific database interaction layer.
+SQLCapsule aims to provide helpful errors, and to help you along your way to building your application specific Postgresql interaction layer.

 ## Installation